4 signs you’re the target of a Ponzi scheme

 JARGON

 If you can’t recognize it in easy English, run.
-This cycle’s hot innovation is phony Bitcoin jargon, over 1,700 of those ponies.
-Read approximately ‘em online.
+This cycle’s hot innovation is phony Bitcoin jargon, over 1,700 ponies.
+Read approximately them online.
 Few fully apprehend Bitcoin lingo.
 I don’t.
-So it really works.
+So it works.

 REFERRALS

-Finally, they promote thru your friends and spouse and children.
+Finally, they promote through your friends, users, and children.
 Madoff legendarily bilked the Jewish community and charity friends.
-Most Ponzi schemes goal the 5 Cs: church buildings, charities, groups, and u.
-S. Clubs, to advantage believe.
+Most Ponzi schemes goal the 5 Cs: church buildings, charities, groups, and you.
+S. Clubs, to advantage belief.
 They start with their personal buddies and relatives—in the long run, left destitute.
 Trusted referrals suggest little themselves.
 Never invest based on them by myself.

-These intriguing math-based puzzles are easier to solve than you might think, and they are a fun tool for sharpening mental arithmetic skills as well.
+These intriguing math-based puzzles are easier to solve than you might think, and they are a fun tool for sharpening mental arithmetic skills.
 Here are some great tips for those who are new to Kenken puzzles, and you’ll be familiar with the logic of most of them if you already do Sudoku puzzles.

 TIP 1: USE LOGIC, NOT GUESSWORK

 Kenken puzzles are like Sudoku puzzles in this respect.
-If you make a mistake, it’s never apparent straight away, and when you do discover, it’s almost always impossible to retrace your steps and start again.
-Therefore use elimination and only fill in a number if you are 100% sure it’s correct.
+If you make a mistake, it’s never apparent immediately; when you discover it, it’s almost always impossible to retrace your steps and start again.
+Therefore, use elimination and only fill in a number if you are 100% sure it’s correct.
 There is sometimes a cage with only one cell in the simple puzzles, so only one number can go in.
 There, you’ve started.

 TIP 2: WRITE DOWN THE NUMBERS YOU CAN ONLY USE

-So if, for example, you are solving a 4 x 4, write the numbers 1 through to 4 somewhere near the grid.
-It’s good to always have the different number combinations and their relationships in your mind at all times.
+So if, for example, you are solving a 4 x 4, write the numbers 1 through 4 somewhere near the grid.
+It’s good always to have the different number combinations and their relationships in your mind.
 This is easier if you can see the numbers.

-Kenken puzzles are also like Sudoku puzzles in that it’s a good idea to write-in candidates in the cells.
-Candidates are lists of numbers that could go in a particular cell, and they can be penciled in the corner of it.
-You will find that you will be able to narrow these down to one single candidate later on as you start solving.
+Kenken puzzles are also like Sudoku puzzles in that writing in candidates in the cells is a good idea.
+Candidates are lists of numbers that could go in a particular cell and can be penciled in the corner.
+You will find that you can narrow these down to one candidate later on as you start solving.

 TIP 4: USE SCANNING TO ELIMINATE CANDIDATES

-With Kenken puzzles, know that the number can only appear once in any row or column.
-So if you find a number, it’s eliminated from both the row and column that intersects that particular cell.
-Numbers can be therefore eliminated from candidate lists when cells are solved using this logic.
+With Kenken puzzles, the number can only appear once in any row or column.
+So, if you find a number, it’s eliminated from the row and column that intersects that particular cell.
+Numbers can be, therefore, eliminated from candidate lists when cells are solved using this logic.

 TIP 5: LOOK FOR ROWS AND COLUMNS THAT ARE ALMOST FINISHED